philbuchanan/Accordion-Blocks/readme.txt

 2. Accordion block in the editor

 == Changelog ==
+= 1.1.5 =
+* Fixed: Resolved issue with PHP notice for not setting permission_callback in REST API.

 = 1.1.4 =
 * Added: Support for WordPress 5.5
 * Fixed: no-js styles are now specific to the accordion item block